azzamsa/awesome-cl-software/README.md

 - [McPixel](https://github.com/ahefner/McPixel) - A toy Lisp program for drawing and animating pixel art.
 No license specified.
 - [Stektcheroo](https://github.com/xach/sketcheroo) - 2D drawing and layout.

-See also:

-- [Mirai](http://www.izware.com/mirai) - A venerable 3D editor built on the winged-edge data structure.
-[Proprietary].

 #### Image Viewer